camunda-community-hub/spring-zeebe/README.md

         type: foo
 ```

-This is used for all workers that do **not** set a task type via the annoation.
+This is used for all workers that do **not** set a task type via the annotation.

 ### Define variables to fetch